bhwilkoff/educational-model-spec/docs/overview.md

 # Educational Model Spec (Draft v0.1)

-> *An open-source specification for AI in education that prioritizes human learning, authentic expression, and democratic participation over test outcomes and performative achievement.*
+> *An open-source, democratically-developed specification for AI in education that prioritizes human learning, teacher empowerment, and student agency over test outcomes.*

 ---